working-group-two/docs.wgtwo.com/docs/auth-revoke-consents.md

 You are allowed to append the query parameters `state` and `redirect_uri`.

 If you set `redirect_uri`, the user will be redirected back you after the flow.
+This uri must be allowlisted at [developer.wgtwo.com](https://developer.wgtwo.com/) as a _logout redirect URI_ on your client.
 If set, the query parameter `state={state}` will be appended to the given uri.